Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 The Project Wizard sets up your project, creates the required application files using the default content from the template.

-> **Note**
->
-> For more information on the Project Wizard and the available templates, see [Creating Tizen Projects with Tizen Project Wizard](../../../tizen-studio/Web-tools/project-wizard.md).
+For more information on the Project Wizard and the available templates, see [Creating Tizen Projects with Tizen Project Wizard](../../../tizen-studio/Web-tools/project-wizard.md).

 The following figure illustrates the basic application template for Tizen TV: